jewing18/Automated-Chicken-Coop-wifi-enabled/README.md

 # Automated-Chicken-Coop-wifi-enabled
-This is the code and wiring diagram for an Automated Chicken Coop that is wifi enabled.
+This is the code and basic setup information for an Automated Chicken Coop that is wifi enabled.

 This is my first (and likely only) GitHub post, as I am only a mechanical engineer that loves chickens and random projects like this.
 I'd like to share this with all of you out there looking